mozilla-services/heka/docker/example/README.md

 ===================

-This will guide you through a simple example combining Heka with Nginx, Kibana and Elasticsearch, all running in each of their own containers, communicating with eachother.
+This will guide you through a simple example combining Heka with Nginx, Kibana and Elasticsearch, all running in each of their own containers, communicating with each other.

 #### Notes

-This assumes your running Docker locally.
-If your using Docker on a different host, or in a VM, you should replace instances of `localhost` with the hostname of the machine running Docker.
+This assumes you're running Docker locally.
+If you're using Docker on a different host, or in a VM, you should replace instances of `localhost` with the hostname of the machine running Docker.

-It also assumes your in the `docker/example` directory where this `README` is located.
+It also assumes you're in the `docker/example` directory where this `README` is located.

 Prerequisites
 -------------

-Make sure your running a recent version of Docker.
+Make sure you're running a recent version of Docker.
 Docker `>= 1.0` should be fine, but note I used docker version `1.1.0` with it.

 ### Download the required Docker images